 36. Pretzsch (Elbe) Palace and Gardens

 The renaissance castle Pretzsch Castle served Queen Christiane Eberhardine, the wife of Augustus the Strong, for holding court.
 The park was created as a Baroque pleasure garden at the beginning of the 18th century.
 Later, the park was re-landscaped.
 The castle houses a café and a small museum.
-The castle grounds are likely to be renovated by 2019.

 The Saxon electress and Polish queen Christiane Eberhardine (1671-1727) received Pretzsch Castle from her husband Augustus the Strong (1670-1733) as a gift at the time of the birth of their first son.